William9701/blockchain-hr-platform/README.md

 ## ⚖️ License

-MIT License - Built for educational purposes
+MIT License - Built for demo purposes

----

-Good luck building the decentralized future! 🚀

 ---

 **Built with ❤️ for HR-platform Demo**